Midlife Aches Under Load: When Your Body Talks Loudly

 When protection persists, aches emerge.

-but because the system can no longer reorganize cleanly under load.
+Because the system can no longer reorganize cleanly under load.

 Research on autonomic nervous system tone, chronic stress, and pain perception shows that persistent sympathetic activation can increase baseline muscle tension and pain sensitivity even in the absence of structural injury.